alburezg/reproducible_code/README.md

 ## Papers, data, and code

-Castro, A. and Alburez-Gutierrez, D. (accepted).
+&nbsp;&nbsp;&nbsp; Castro, A. and Alburez-Gutierrez, D. (accepted).
 "North and South: Naming practices and the hidden dimension of global disparities in knowledge production."
 Proceedings of the National Academy of Sciences.
 Temporary DOI:[MPIDR-WP-2021-014](https://doi.org/10.4054/MPIDR-WP-2021-014).

 **Reproducible code**: https://github.com/alburezg/naming_practices_pnas